3 Grilling Rules Plus a Recipe to Celebrate Summer

 But that doesn’t mean you have to miss out.
 You just need to make a few changes to your barbecue plans.

 On dialysis?
-Follow these 3 grilling rules to celebrate summer.
+Follow these 3 grilling rules to celebrate summer with a kidney-friendly barbecue.

 1. Grill low-potassium fruits and vegetables